With drought over, Cubs' attention turns toward title repeat

 They finally wiped out baseball’s longest title drought early Thursday in Cleveland when third baseman Kris Bryant fielded Michael Martinez’s grounder off Mike Montgomery and threw to Anthony Rizzo at first, closing out an epic Game 7 of the World Series against the Indians.

-That set off a celebration more than a century in the making in Chicago.
-It was still going on Thursday afternoon.
-Fans jammed the sidewalks outside the Wrigley Field taking under the famed marquee, which read “WORLD SERIES CHAMPIONS.”
+That set off a celebration in Chicago more than a century in the making, and it was still going on Thursday afternoon.
+Fans jammed the sidewalks outside Wrigley Field taking photos under the famed marquee, which read “WORLD SERIES CHAMPIONS.”

 Most Read Stories